 MANIFESTO

-BIRTH OF THE RITUALS is a production intentionally conceived for that to happen live.
+BIRTH OF THE RITUALS is a production intentionally conceived for that to happen.

-2 - It is said that, at the present time, in the field of "serious music", there can no longer be real communication between audiences and artists, because nobody seems willing to accept anything truly new.
-Furthermore, artists themselves often do not have much to say, unfortunately.
-Some musicians even boast about playing for themselves, in a display of pretended honesty and commercial indifference, forgetting the ultimate meaning of what they do.
+2 - It is said that there can no longer be any real communication between audiences and artists, because nobody seems willing to embrace anything genuinely new these days.
+Unfortunately, artists themselves often don't have much to say either.
+Much of today's music, across all genres, seems to repeat itself.
+Young musicians are trained in academies and conservatories, where they follow identical curriculums.
+They play very well, and it seems that no one expects anything more than that: simply to play well.
+Some musicians even boast of playing "for themselves" in a display of pretended honesty and commercial indifference, forgetting the ultimate meaning of what they do.

 BIRTH OF THE RITUALS arises from a genuine need to contribute and has been built as a vehicle which to channel that need.

-3 - It is said that audiences dictate programmes.
-Programmers, agents and even artist managers often say this.
-They allude, for example, to unsuccessful performances that had been programmed according to their tastes and criteria, contrasting them with performances that were not of interest to them and yet were profitable.
+3 - Programmers, agents and even managers often say that programming is dictated by the audience.
+They refer, for example, to unsuccessful performances that had been programmed according to their tastes and criteria, contrasting them with performances that were not of interest to them but were nevertheless profitable.

 This is my stake.
 My purpose as a musician and as a listener.